hectornieto/pyTSEB/docs/README_Notebooks.md

 * Spectral Properties.
 Set the bihemispherical reflectance and transmittance of individual leaves and the reflectance of the soil background.
 Set these properties for the PAR region (400-700nm) and for the NIR (700-2500nm).
 Also set the broadband hemispherical emissivity of leaves and soil.

 * Canopy Description.
 Max alphaPT sets the a priori Priestley-Taylor parameter for potential canopy transpiration (default=1.26).
 LIDF param. set the Chi parameter of the Campbell's ellipsoidal leaf inclination distribution function (default Chi=1 for sphericall leaves) to estimate radiation transmission through the canopy.
 Leaf width set the characteristic size of the leaves used for estimating the canopy boundary resistance.
 Soil roughness sets the surface aerodynamic roughness for the bare soil, used in the estimation of the wind profile near the soil surface.
 Land cover type is used to estimate surface roughness: if CROPS or GRASS (lc=2 and 11) a simple ratio of the canopy height is used, if BROADLEAVED, CONIFER, or SHRUB (4,4 and 5 respectively), pyTSEB use the Dickinson and Schaudt & Dickinson (2000), based on LAI, fc, and hc.
+Check `Canopy in Rows` to calculate radiation partioning in row crops, in that case you have to provide the predominant row crop direction (degrees) and the height of the first living branch as a ratio of the total canopy height (hb=0 if canopy starts at the soil level)

+* Resistance model.
+Select which model to use in estimating the canopy boundary and soil resistances to heat and momentum transport.
+If Kustas and Norman 1999 model is selected you can also change the empirical coefficients used in Rx and Rs.

 * Additional options.
 Set how soil heat flux is estimated.
 If `Ratio of soil net radiation` is used a fixed ratio of the Rn_soil is applied (G=Gratio*Rn_soil, Gratio=0.35 by default).
 If `Constant or measured value` is selected the model will force G to be either the value typed in the corresponding cell (i.e. use 0 to ignore the soil heat flux in the energy balance) or, in the case of the point time series version, pyTSEB will use the values at the input table, in case a column named 'G' is present.
 If `Time dependent (Santanello & Friedl)` pyTSEB will estimate G as a sinusoidal time varying ratio of Rn_soil, with a maximum value corresponding to the Amplitude (default=0.35), a temporal shift from the peak of net radiation (+3h by default) and a shape (i.e. frequency, default=24h)